johnko/btfc2/README.md

 Optimal use                                | Any type of file.
 Limitations                                | Can't use itself to sync itself, requires publish/fetch code to keep .torrent file in sync

-# Potentially Asked Questions
+# Frequently Asked Questions

 ### How do I restrict peers or keep my data private?

-Use a good firewall and only allow known/trusted peers to connect to your BitTorrent port.
-Don't expose your .torrent metadata.
-You may also want to run your own tracker.
+- use a good firewall
+- only allow known/trusted peers to connect in to your BitTorrent port.
+- only allow your nodes to connect out to known/trusted peers.
+- don't expose your .torrent metadata.
+- you may also want to run your own tracker.

 ### Does btfc use trackers?

-Yes.
-But you can configure it to use your own private trackers, -t multiple times.
+Not by default.

+It uses the [transmission-cli](https://www.transmissionbt.com/) which means it bootstraps with the DHT nodes provided by dht.transmissionbt.com.

+To use a tracker, pass the "-t URL" (tracker URL).
+For multiple trackers use "-t URL" multiple times.

+### How do I enable Local Peer Discovery?

+In Transmission's configuration file (mine is located at `~/.config/transmission/settings.json`), find the line with "lpd-enabled" and set it to `"lpd-enabled": true,`

 ### How do I publish a .torrent so that all my peers will be able to subscribe to it?

 My gtfc project is a good place to start: each peer will pull from each other using cron, git, SSH keys and fingerprints, excellent for small amounts of data like .torrent metadata.

 Or something like WebDAV, or a network file system, or a clustered file system, but at that scale, why would you need this?